paulbadcock/puppet-splunkuf/README.md

 know what the ground rules for contributing are.

 ## Release Notes/Contributors/Etc

+### v0.3.4
+* Typo and general spelling stuff, 100% code coverage for RHEL6/7

 ### v0.3.3
 * Metadata work to improve code quality